vaadin/flow/README.md

 Normally, you don't need to run IT tests yourself, Travis can do this for you.
 See next section for details.

->>>>>>> Explicitly specified a hub hostname to be able to change it later, updated README.md with corresponding information.
 Remote tests execution
 --------
 Each pull request requires validation via Travis, so before the pull request is merged